Norwegian County Road 862

-County Road 862 (Fylkesvei 862) is a Norwegian county road in Troms og Finnmark county, Norway.
+County Road 862 (Fylkesvei 862) is a Norwegian county road in Troms county, Norway.
 The road is 115.6 km long and it runs between the village of Straumsbotn in Senja Municipality and the city of Tromsø in Tromsø Municipality.
 Part of the route is one of eighteen designated National Tourist Routes in Norway.
 The Tromsø Bridge and Sandnessund Bridge are both located on the route.